mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 ### Ramp up new support engineers

-- **Result**: XX
+- **Result**: Ramp up feels ahead of my expectations
 - **Grade**: A

 I was aiming for the first engineer to answer 80% of questions unassisted and the second 50%.
-I haven't measured precisely but we're roughly there.
+I haven't measured precisely, but we're roughly there.

 We had a one-week period of record support requests, and the team managed to answer almost all of them within our target response times.
-The team also published two new tutorials on the TinyPilot website.
+The team also published three new tutorials on the TinyPilot website and wiki.

 ### Start production on a second metal case prototype